sinusphi/venvipy/README.rst

 .. code-block:: bash

-    $ (your_venv) git clone --depth 1 git@github.com:sinusphi/venvipy.git
+    $ (your_venv) git clone --depth 50 git@github.com:sinusphi/venvipy.git

-Cd into the repo folder and install the dependencies (if you're using Python 3.6 you will also need to install the `dataclasses` package):
+Cd into the repo folder and install the dependencies.
+On Python 3.6 you will also need to install the ``dataclasses`` package:

 .. code-block:: bash

-    $ (your_venv) pip install PyQt5==5.15.4 PyQt5-sip
+    $ (your_venv) pip install PyQt5==5.15.4 PyQt5-sip requests beautifoulsoup4

 or from `requirements.txt <https://github.com/sinusphi/venvipy/blob/main/requirements.txt>`__: